 Ultimately, Last Wills and Testaments have been excellent source material for working out family group relationships.
 Other researchers might insist that so-and-so was a son or daughter of a Ball family ancestor I’m researching.
 If that name isn’t cited in a parent’s Will, I won’t include it in my family tree.
 It’s a hard and fast rule that is serving me well.

-Life spans were short for many back in the 17th and 18th Century.
+Life spans were short for many back in the 17th and 18th Centuries.
 People married more than once.
-And women tended to have children with each man she married.
-So there is a slew of half siblings and half-relations generation after generation, each marrying into the same families within the same social strata.
+And women tended to have children with each man they married.
+So there is a slew of half-siblings and half-relations generation after generation, each marrying into the same families within the same social strata.
 It’s endogamy on steroids.

 Multiple marriages and maiden names

 Multiple marriages can be an absolute nightmare when viewed through the genealogy lens.
-Especially when it comes to trying to determine the maiden name for a woman who has married two, three – and sometimes four – times.
+Especially when it comes to determining the maiden name for a woman who has married twice, three, and sometimes four.
 In too many family trees, a woman’s married name is used in lieu of her maiden name.